hans-lincoln/engineer-take-home-assignment/README.md

 ### Tips

 - We have provided a sample `donations.csv` file in the repo to use for seed data.
 - We are grading more for functionality than polish.
-We do not want you to spend significant time on aethetics; though clean, elegant UI/UX is encouraged.
+We do not want you to spend significant time on aethetics, though clean, elegant UI/UX is encouraged.